-What we will do for you during your plan:
+What we will do for you during your plan:-

-- Based on the conclusion of this assessment, which is reliant upon the information that you supply to us, we will identify solutions which may lead to the resolution of your financial issues and we will advise you which of those we feel could be the best for you, the aim of doing this is to enable you to make an informed decision about which is the most suitable solution for your circumstances.
+- Based on the conclusion of this assessment, which is reliant upon the information that you supply to us, we will identify solutions which may lead to the resolution of your financial issues and we will advise you which of those we feel could be the best for you.
+The aim of doing this is to enable you to make an informed decision about which is the most suitable solution for your circumstances.

-What you are expected to do throughout the duration of your plan:
+What you are expected to do throughout the duration of your plan:-

-- Inform MPG as soon as possible if your personal circumstances and financial situation changes for the better or worse.
+- You must inform MPG as soon as possible if your personal circumstances and financial situation changes for the better or worse.

-- In relation to the work that we carry out on your behalf and the fees that we charge you, we will only be liable to refund fees, if you cancel the contract within 14 days of taking it out.
+- In relation to the work that we carry out on your behalf and the fees that we charge you, we will only be liable to refund fees if you cancel the contract within 14 days of taking it out.
 This is called the “Cooling Off” period.
-The 14 days that make up the “Cooling Off” period will commence with the date that our agreement commences which will be the date that you requested us to begin carrying out our service for you.
+The 14 days that make up the “Cooling Off” period will commence with the date that our agreement commences, which will be the date that you requested us to begin carrying out our service for you.